 Here are some elements to consider:

-Printed Media – stationary (business cards, letterheads, envelopes, invoices); sell-sheets, packaging, signs and store elements
+Printed Media – stationery (business cards, letterheads, envelopes, invoices); sell-sheets, packaging, signs and store elements

 Digital Media – website layouts, social media (Facebook, Instagram, Twitter, Pinterest, Snapchat, etc.); ads and paid promotional media